xcube-dev/xcube-clms/README.md

 ## Additional Notes about the data store

-This data store currently only supports some datasets from the CLMS API:
+This data store currently only supports some dataset sources from the CLMS API:

 - EEA
 - LEGACY